#4ThePeople: Your questions answered about Washington’s sex ed bill

-Voters will vote on referendum 90, which would require all public schools in the state to have a comprehensive sex ed curriculum for grade K-12.
+Voters will vote on Referendum 90, which would require all public schools in the state to have a comprehensive sexual education curriculum for grades K-12.

 It was already passed by the state legislature, but so many people were upset, a campaign to stop it collected enough signatures to put this to a vote.

 Some parents are worried their kids will learn about sex too soon.
 Others think it shouldn’t be taught at all in schools.

 The main goal for the state superintendent’s office is to make sure all resources are available to all students.
 Some families may talk about sexual education at home, but that’s not the case for everyone.

 The curriculum varies by grade level, with a focus on sexual consent.